Managing complex situations

 It should be taken every day.
 It’s up to you to make sure you do.
 It may be because you are anxious about taking it, because you know it is important.
 If this is too difficult, ask the psychologist for help; she will reassure you.

-When faced with these difficulties (both refusal of vegetables and refusal of the amino acid mixture), do not give in, as you will not see any immediate signs that your child is intoxicated, but if the diet is consistently poorly applied, with discordant attitudes, the consequences will be slow, gradual intoxication (with regular rises in blood levels), foreshadowing a variety of difficulties later on.
+Cysteine, glycine and tyrosine may be indispensable for certain populations mixture), do not give in, as you will not see any immediate signs that your child is intoxicated, but if the diet is consistently poorly applied, with discordant attitudes, the consequences will be slow, gradual intoxication (with regular rises in blood levels), foreshadowing a variety of difficulties later on.

 Intercurrent illnesses